Instead of changing what you write, give Google a structured-data layer to read.

 Book a demo.

 Spend 45 minutes with Cord Blomquist, founder of TopicalBoost.
-You’ll see the in-editor experience inside your CMS, walk through how we connect your archive to Google’s Knowledge Graph, and review real Top Stories results from publishers like Search Engine Land, Reason, and Illinois Policy.
-Audience, SEO, and editorial leads all welcome.
+You’ll see the in-editor experience inside your CMS, walk through how we connect your archive to Google’s Knowledge Graph, and explore the editorial controls that make rolling out TopicalBoost and managing your topics straightforward.
+Best attended by SEO leads.
+Audience and editorial leads welcome too.

 Common questions